amaus/jMath/README.md

 gradle will build a jar of this library and install it into a local maven repository on your machine, located in ~/m2/repository

-You can then find the jar, add its location to your classpath and this library into any java programs you want to write.
+You can then find the jar, add its location to your classpath, and then import this library into any java programs you want to write.

 ## Contributing
 1. Fork it!